beauby/jsonapi-datastore/README.md

 ```javascript
 var article = store.find('article', 123);
 ```
-or call the `.find(type)` method of your store to get all the models of that type.
+or call the `.findAll(type)` method of your store to get all the models of that type.
 ```javascript
 var articles = store.findAll('article');
 ```